leeboardtools/gnucashjgnash/readme.md

 - Transactions:
 	- Lots are not yet supported.
+	- The post date is used, not the entered date.
 	- If both the credit and debit sides of a transaction entry pair have a memo, the memo for the credit side is the one used.

 # Project Development Notes: